What is Commercial Boat Insurance?

 - Cruise liners

-Marine Liability Insurance
+Marine Liability Insurance (Protection and Indemnity Coverage)

 While marine liability typically includes some coverage for medical expenses, you want to make sure it’s an appropriate amount.
 Or you can get additional medical payments coverage.
 This insurance pays per person versus per incident and can help supplement the limits on your liability coverage.